graphql/graphql-spec/rfcs/InputUnion.md

 ## Solution Criteria

-Hypothetical goals that a solution might attempt to fulfill.
+This section sketches out the potential goals that a solution might attempt to fulfill.
 These goals will be evaluated with the [GraphQL Spec Guiding Principles](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md#guiding-principles) in mind:

 * Backwards compatibility
 * Performance is a feature